TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/56 - Titus/Titus 1/Titus 1.15.md

 ---

-To the pure all things are pure: but to them that are defiled and unbelieving nothing is pure; but both their mind and their conscience are defiled.
+To the pure, all things are pure; but to those who are defiled and unbelieving, nothing is pure; but both their mind and their conscience are defiled.